 Types Of Investments And Probability Of The Market

-- If we have invested money in the Equity market by the lump sum
+If we have invested money in the Equity market by a lump sum

 Commonly, lumpsum investments require timing the market before buying.
-If we invested a lumpsum amount, we must be quite anxious about the current market conditions.
+If we invest a lump sum amount, we must be quite anxious about the current market conditions.
 Here are a few things to remember before changing our portfolio.

 - With every bearish run of the market, our losses are only on paper.
 It means that our losses are not realized until we redeem.
 Once we redeem our funds, our losses will get real.
 Selling at a loss was not the reason for our investment in the first place.
 Also, there is a high chance of recovering from our loss if we keep holding on to our investments.